AI Dungeon Welcome Screen

 In AI Dungeon’s single-player mode, you have a choice of settings such as fantasy, mystery, zombies, etc; choosing “other” lets you prime the AI with a setting of your own.
 I wanted to work on a retelling of the Black Airts folktale, which is set in an eeevil school of eeevil magic, so I chose “other”.

 I started by saving a few details in the “What should the AI remember” section.
-Then I primed the AI with this text:
+Then I primed AI Dungeon with this text:

 You are a student in the school under the mountain.
 You haven’t seen the sun since the day seven years ago you passed through the school’s doors.
 You’ve long since washed away the blood you shed to open those doors: not washed clean, but washed away by the blood of a hundred other rites, each worse than the last.